Casper1123/smogon-stats-file-decoder/README.md

 # Why this over the /chaos/ section on the stats website?
 I think my information sorting is way better.
 Is that a little cocky? maybe.
-I did *just* find out it exists, while I'm basically halfway through the project but I still think this option is a good alternative, if not better.
+I did *just* find out it exists, while I'm basically halfway through the project but I still think this option is a good alternative, if not better than all of /chaos/ itself.

 # Here is some documentation because you will probably need it.
 https://github.com/Casper1123/smogon-moveset-file-decoder/wiki